-- a.
-Tell us about the exiting business.
-Businesses should be prepared to provide. - b.
-A short 1-2 page synopsis explaining the investment (including any financing arrangements), ownership, governance models - c.
-Regulatory inspection and monitoring reports about the existing business. - d.
-Allegations, investigating, and disciplinary information relating to any of the investors, owners or key personnel. - e.
-Financial information including last (i) three years management accounts, (ii) an up-to-date copy of the most recent balance sheet; and (iii) loan and financing agreements or statements. - f.
-Its current professional indemnity insurance (PII) certificate together with the last three years PII Claims history (provided by the insurer)
+- Tell us about you, your legal, professional, and occupational experience, and any predecessor business.
+Businesses should be prepared to provide. - A short 1-2 page synopsis explaining the investment (including any financing arrangements), ownership, governance model - If applicable, regulatory inspection and monitoring reports about the existing business. - Details of any allegations, investigating, and disciplinary information relating to any of the investors, owners, or key personnel. - Financial information when there is a predecessor business (owner or converting business) this should include last (i) three years management accounts, (ii) an up-to-date copy of the most recent balance sheet; and (iii) loan and financing agreements or statements.
+New start ups should complete 12-months forecasts. - When there is a predecessor business, its current professional indemnity insurance (PII) certificate together with the last three years PII Claims history (provided by the insurer); or the PII quotation provided to the new start up.

-- g.
-An organisational chart, detailing investors (private and corporate), the key personnel listing lawyers (with regulatory id) and non-lawyers, and key functions, such as HOLP/HOFA/COMPLAINTS/MLRO/CFO/COO etc; and - h.
-A detailed business continuity plan.
+- An organisational chart, detailing for any predecessor and new start up business investors (private and corporate), the key personnel listing lawyers (with regulatory id) and non-lawyers, and key functions, such as HOLP/HOFA/COMPLAINTS/MLRO/CFO/COO etc; and - A detailed business continuity plan.